API Open Endpoints

-The Open Endpoints in the are designed for simplified use of the SaaSquatch REST API functionality in client applications like the Mobile widget and SDK.
+Open Endpoints are API Calls designed for simplified use of the SaaSquatch REST API functionality in client applications like the Mobile widget and SDK.

-The primary use case for the Open Endpoints is in client-server interactions like the Mobile Widget and Mobile SDK.
+The primary use case for the Open Endpoints is in client-server interactions such as through a mobile app.
 These actions typically involve looking up information about a referred user or who referred them.

 Some examples include: